exakat/exakat/docs/Rules.rst

 Properties used in one method only may be used several times, and read only.
 This may be a class constant.
 Such properties are meant to be overwritten by an extending class, and that's possible with class constants.

-Setting properties with default values is a good way to avoid litterring the code with literal values, and provide a single point of update (by extension, or by hardcoding) for all those situations.
+Setting properties with default values is a good way to avoid littering the code with literal values, and provide a single point of update (by extension, or by hardcoding) for all those situations.
 A constant is definitely better suited for this task.

 .. code-block:: php